- What does YANA do?

 YANA holds monthly meetings in New York City (typically the last Wednesday of the month), bi-monthly meetings in the Bay Area, and has just launched chapters in New England and Philadelphia.
 If you live in one of these areas, please join us for meetings and events.
-If you can’t make it in person or don’t live in one of these areas, email the chair of our engagement committee to find out more about what we do and how you can participate.
+If you can’t make it in person or don’t live in one of these areas, speak to one of our board members to find out more about what we do and how you can participate.
 And read on below to learn about starting your own chapter.

 What can YANA do for me?

 Getting involved in YANA gives you the opportunity to:

 - Network with Yale alumni, affiliates and friends interested in social service.

 - Stay informed about best practices and the latest organizational trends.

 - Learn about resources and strategies to support your organization, your ideas and your professional and volunteer goals.

 - By convening like-minded, mission-drive people—from both the nonprofit and for-profit sectors—YANA helps spark connections that benefit people of all ages, professional backgrounds and career stages.